top of page

 Why Notarization Is Important for a Revocable Living Trust

-While California law doesn’t require every trust to be notarized, notarization provides critical benefits:
+While Michigan law does not require every trust to be notarized, notarization provides important legal and practical benefits:

-Validates the Document – A notarized signature proves you signed willingly and were properly identified.
+• Validates the Document – A notarized signature confirms you signed willingly and were properly identified.

-Avoids Disputes – Prevents challenges about the authenticity of the trust.
+• Avoids Disputes – Helps prevent challenges about the authenticity of the trust.

-Required for Real Estate Transfers – If your trust holds real estate, notarization is mandatory for recording deeds with the county.
+• Required for Real Estate Transfers – If your trust includes real estate, notarization is required for recording deeds with the county register of deeds.

-Adds Legal Protection – Strengthens the trust’s standing in court and with financial institutions.
+• Adds Legal Protection – Strengthens the trust’s acceptance with courts and financial institutions.

-Steps to Notarize a Revocable Living Trust in California
+Steps to Notarize a Revocable Living Trust in Michigan

 1. Prepare the Trust Document

-Work with an attorney or use a well-reviewed legal service to draft your trust.
-Include all necessary provisions and ensure the notary section (acknowledgment) is formatted for California.
+Work with an attorney or a reputable legal service to draft your trust.
+Ensure all provisions are complete and the notary acknowledgment section is properly included.

 2. Identify All Signers

-Typically, the grantor(s) and trustee(s) sign the trust.
-If your spouse is a co-grantor, both must appear before the notary.
+Typically, the grantor(s) and trustee(s) must sign.
+If spouses are co-grantors, both must appear before the notary.

 3. Bring Valid Identification